it-dhs-dev/music-scheduler/README.md

 2. Once you're logged in, click on the "Create an App" button.
 - Fill in the required details for your application (e.g., name, description, etc.).
 - After filling in the details, click on "Create".
-- Retrieve Client ID and Client Secret:
+- Note down the Client ID and Client Secret

 3. After creating the application, you'll be redirected to the application dashboard.
 - Here, you can see your Client ID and Client Secret.
 You'll need to click on "Show Client Secret" to reveal it.